 Jiniththa teaches the course Italy: Language, Art, and Cuisine.

 Valerie (BFA, B.Ed., MFA) is a happily working artist, passionate about creating unique artworks.
 She has facilitated workshops in France, Italy, and Canada for many years.
 She is experienced in a number of mediums including acrylic, oil, watercolour, and mixed media.
 She enjoys working with and encouraging experimentation in the workshops and courses she facilitates.
 Her own work is a combination of plein air and studio work.
 Valerie has exhibited in groups and solo exhibitions in France, Italy, Canada, Korea, Japan, China, and Amsterdam.
-Valerie studied at Concordia University in Montreal, teaching at the University of Toronto, and holds a Master of Fine Arts from the University of Iowa.
+Valerie holds a BFA from Concordia University, a Bachelor of Education from University of Toronto, and an MFA from the University of Iowa.

-Valerie teaches the painting courses Watercolours for Beginners and Watercolours for Intermediates.
+Valerie teaches the painting courses Watercolours for Beginners and Acrylics for Beginners.

 A keen interest in the natural world, particularly the relationships that exist between all living things drew Whitney to beekeeping.
 Honeybees are extraordinary creatures and through teaching others Whitney hopes to instill a deeper understanding and appreciation of these amazing creatures.
 Whitney completed an Honours Bachelor of Science and a Master of Education at Trent University.
 In 2014, she founded the "Trent Apiary Club" bringing the first beehives to the Trent Peterborough campus, as well as forming a swarm removal business, "Swarm Sisters" with Leslie Boileau.
 Whitney manages 90 colonies under the name Lake Reflections Apiary and understands the challenges and excitement in taking those first steps towards your own apiary.
 She is committed to working in partnership to share information, develop good stewardship and sustainable practices in agriculture.